JohanWWW/PointLess/readme.md

 By default, the program's entry point is the function named *main*.
 You can change this at any time by modifying the project file.
 A program can consist of code that is split into multiple `.0p` files.
 If a new file is added to the project it needs to be manually included in the project file.
 The filename (extension omitted) also needs to be listed somewhere in the compile order list.
 The file that is listed first in the compile order is compiled first.
 The file that contains the program's entry point should always be the last to be compiled.
 The compile order needs to be ordered properly in order to avoid referencing problems.
 Reference code from another file with the `use <lib_name>;` keyword.
 The `use` statement should be placed at the top the referencer file.

+## Documentation
+There is no official documentation for ZP at the moment, other than the documentation written in ZP framework's source code.